CodenWizFreak/Smart-Tour/README.md

 <!-- Replace with a relevant screenshot link.
 Example link above points to imgur, which is commonly used. -->
 <!-- Add more screenshots as needed -->
 ![Smart Tour App Screenshot 2](https://i.imgur.com/YOUR_SCREENSHOT_LINK_HERE_2.png)

+## 🚀 How to Use

+1. Launch the application in your web browser.
+2. Enter your travel preferences (place type, budget, season, source) in the input fields.
+3. Click the "Get Recommendations" button.
+4. Explore the recommended destinations on the interactive map, complete with state-based colored markers and detailed travel information.
+5. Interact with map markers to view specific travel details and insights.